adgerrits/Notificatieservices/docs/CloudEvents-NL-profiel/Preface.md

 ### Introduction
 In this use case a (public/governmental) application in the role of 'producer' publishes 'events': data records expressing an occurrence and its context.
 Published events can be consumed by applications in the role of 'consumer'.
 Consumers are subscribed to receiving certain types of events.
-There may or may not be one of more seperate applications in the rol of "intermediary" that takes care of routing events to consumers based on contextual information.
+There may or may not be one of more seperate applications in the rol of "intermediary" that take care of routing events to consumers based on contextual information.

 ### Context